We are all coming to the physical reality to clean up ourselves from mistakes we have made before and go through new situations.

 “Cleaned-up” peaceful Frances gives an interview on TV where she confirms her ability to think deeply about herself and the Higher Powers.

 give a hand

 Most importantly, she publicly expresses her changed attitude to God and her willingness to give a hand to other people who are on the same loop of suffering as she was.

-In conclusion, the film Frances (1982), based on a real-life story of an American actress Francis Farmer, is an excellent lesson for all of us – arrogance and uncontrolled mind are not suitable for anyone.
+In conclusion, based on a real-life story, the film Frances (1982) is an excellent lesson for all of us – arrogance and uncontrolled mind are not suitable for anyone.